 If admitted to a Counseling Psychology, School Counseling, Student Affairs Administration, Master of Arts in Teaching, or Educational Leadership (EdD) degree program, you will be required to complete a Graduate Reply form indicating your decision regarding the offer of admission.
 If you choose to attend, a $200 nonrefundable tuition deposit is required in order to hold a space in the entering class.

 The graduate school offers admission with the expectation that students will matriculate in the semester specified during the application process.
 We understand that extraordinary circumstances can prevent enrollment.
 In that case, you may request a deferral of your admission for one full year from your original intended start term (Summer 2019 to Summer 2020.)
 You may only request a deferral for the same program to which you were admitted.
 If you want to enter a different program, you will need to submit a new application and follow all admissions requirements and deadlines for the new program.

-$200 nonrefundable tuition deposit is required to start the deferral process.
+$200 tuition deposit is required to start the deferral process.
 All deferrals are subject to faculty approval.
-If approved, a space will be reserved in the future year and the deposit applied to next year’s tuition.
-If denied, you may reapply for the next year.
+If approved, a space will be reserved in the future year and the deposit becomes nonrefundable and is applied to next year’s tuition.
+If your request for a deferral is denied, you may apply for admission for the next year.
 The $200 tuition deposit will be refunded.